DotCampus/dotcampus.github.io/_posts/2023-11-23-quirky-javascript.md

 Surprisingly, the object literal is not treated as expected.
 Due to ASI, the interpreter inserts a semicolon after `return`, turning the code equivalent to `return;` with the subsequent block treated as unreachable.

 As ridiculous as they may seem, most of these JavaScript nuances have reasonable explanations behind them, and as we have seen some of them are not really peculiar to JavaScript only.
-The goal is to know them, understand them and to use them advantageously.
+The goal is to know them, understand them and use them advantageously.